Swirln/BLMaster/README.md

 ## Usage

-Once you're done Installing BLMaster, download (Script_CustomMS)[https://github.com/qoh/blockland-20/raw/master/blockland-20/Add-Ons/Script_CustomMS.zip] and place it in your `Add-Ons` folder.
+Once you're done Installing BLMaster, download [Script_CustomMS](https://github.com/qoh/blockland-20/raw/master/blockland-20/Add-Ons/Script_CustomMS.zip) and place it in your `Add-Ons` folder.
-Afterward, set the masterserver to where your masterserver is located by typing `$Pref::MasterServer = "example.com:80";` in the console and then executing it. `example.com` would be where your masterserver is located on the Internet.
+Afterward, set the masterserver to where your masterserver is located by typing `$Pref::MasterServer = "example.com:80";` in the console and then execute it. `example.com` would be where your masterserver is located on the Internet.

 ## Contributing

 I've only ran BLMaster on [xampp](http://apachefriends.org) so there might be issues when you run BLMaster on a webserver that isn't Apache (or Nginx).
-That also means that the `Installing` part only covers how to install BLMaster on [xampp](http://apachefriends.org).
+That also means that the `Installing` part only covers how to install BLMaster on [xampp](http://apachefriends.org).<br><br>
-If you do encounter an issue and are able to solve it, please submit a [pull request](https://github.com/trashprovider56/BLMaster/pulls) and I'll see what I can do.
+If you do encounter an issue and are able to solve it, please submit a [pull request](https://github.com/trashprovider56/BLMaster/pulls) and I'll see what I can do.<br>
 If you know a way of installing BLMaster on other webservers, please submit a [pull request](https://github.com/trashprovider56/BLMaster/pulls) with a Markdown document showing instructions.